Tanujarora100/Devops-Interview-Notes/Devops-Notes/Kubernetes/Pod-Related/Static-Pods.md

 ### **Managing Static Pods**

 - **Modifying Static Pods**: To modify a static pod, edit the corresponding manifest file.
-The kubelet will detect the changes and update the pod accordingly.
 - **Deleting Static Pods**: To delete a static pod, remove the manifest file from the static pod directory.
 The kubelet will stop and remove the pod.

     ```bash